cglane/nextjs/README.md

 # CSS
 Tailwind css only adds the classes used in ts file to the ultimate css build, preventing un-used css from being included in package.
+Any custom css classes should be added in the styles folder.

 # Sizing and Screen Sizing
 Tailwind is mobile first so any formatting that is not mobile specific should use the 'md:XX' naming convention'